 While the ads can be annoying, YouTube provides a great place to be "discovered" and go viral if you're lucky.

-Recommended by our webmaster who uses Vegas to create YouTube and local TV programming.
+Our webmaster has used Vegas to create YouTube and local TV programming.

 Another option is Ubuntu Studio, a completely free and open source option using Linux to turn your PC computer into a media workstation.
 Definitely an option to explore if you have someone with Linux experience available to assist.